Iso-entangled mutually unbiased bases, symmetric quantum measurements and mixed-state designs

 \emph{Introduction.}---Recent progress of the theory of quantum information triggered renewed interest in foundations of quantum mechanics.
 Problems related to measurements of an unknown quantum state attract particular interest.
-The powerful technique of state tomography \cite{AJK04,BK10}, allowing one to recover all entries of a density matrix, can be considered as a generalized quantum measurement, determined by a suitable set of pure quantum states of a fixed size $d$.
-Notable examples include {\sl symmetric informationally complete} measurements (SIC) \cite{RBSC04,S06} consisting of $d^2$ pure states, which form a regular simplex inscribed inside the set $\Omega_d$ of all density matrices of size $d$, and complete sets of $(d+1)$ {\sl mutually unbiased bases} (MUBs) \cite{WF89} such that the overlap of any two vectors belonging to different bases is fixed.
+The powerful technique of state tomography \cite{AJK04,BK10}, allowing one to recover a density matrix, can be considered as a generalized quantum measurement, determined by a suitable set of pure quantum states of a fixed size $d$.
+Notable examples include {\sl symmetric informationally complete} (SIC) measurements \cite{RBSC04,S06} consisting of $d^2$ pure states, which form a regular simplex inscribed inside the convex set $\Omega_d \subset {\mathbb R}^{d^2-1}$ of density matrices of size $d$, and complete sets of $(d+1)$ {\sl mutually unbiased bases} (MUBs) \cite{WF89} such that the overlap of any two vectors belonging to different bases is constant.

 The above schemes are distinguished by the fact that they allow to maximize the information obtained from a measurement and minimize the uncertainty of the results obtained under the presence of errors in both state preparation and measurement stages \cite{S06,AS10}.
 Interestingly, it is still unknown, whether these configurations exist for an arbitrary dimension.
 In the case of SIC measurements analytical results were known in some dimensions up to $d=48$, see \cite{SG10} and references therein.
 More recently, a putative infinite family of SICs starting with dimensions $d =4,8,19,48,124,323$ has been constructed \cite{GS17}, while the general problem remains open.
 Nonetheless, numerical results suggest \cite{SG10} that such configurations might exist in every finite dimension $d$.
 For MUBs explicit constructions are known in every prime power dimension $d$ \cite{WF89}, and it is uncertain whether such a solution exists otherwise, in particular \cite{BBELTZ07,DEBZ10} in dimension $d=6$.